 Fill out the less important rooms in your home with Wyze’s affordable white smart bulbs.
 They don’t give you extra colors, but they can adjust between warm and cool tones.

-Kasa Smart Dimmer Switch HS220, Single Pole, Needs Neutral Wire, 2.4GHz Wi-Fi Light Switch Works with Alexa and Google Home, UL Certified,, No Hub Required
+Kasa Smart Dimmer Switch HS220, Single Pole, Needs Neutral Wire, 2.4GHz Wi-Fi Light Switch Works with Alexa and Google Home, UL Certified, No Hub Required,white

 Why blow your budget on bedroom lighting?
 Use a Kasa smart dimmer to add wireless control to "dumb" bulbs, and use your leftover money to deck out the living room.